 At its peak in the 1870s, the population of St. Martin Island was estimated by one census to be about 102 people.
 The fish populations eventually declined and people left the island.
 In 1889, the island was officially declared vacated by the prosecuting attorney of Delta County, Michigan.

 The Luber family discovered St. Martin Island on one of their summer sailing trips from their home in Door County.
 When Fred Luber received news in the 1980s that most of the 1,337-acre island was for sale, he bought it.
 The family built a dock and continued to visit in their peregrinations around the Great Lakes.

 When the Luber family decided it was time to secure the future of the island, they contacted The Nature Conservancy.
 They are selling the island to the Conservancy for $1.5 million, a price substantially below fair market value, making a gift of more than 60 percent of the land’s value, or $2.85 million.
 Their generosity, combined with your support, will ensure that St. Martin Island is protected today and for future generations.

 The Conservancy has launched an effort to raise $2 million in public and private funds to purchase St. Martin Island and continue its conservation work on the Door Peninsula and in the Green Bay watershed and the Great Lakes.
-In addition to private donations, the organization has applied for a grant from the North American Wetlands Conservation Act program and the U.S. Fish and Wildlife Service has applied for a Great Lakes Restoration Initiative grant to help fund this project.
+In addition to private donations, the North American Wetlands Conservation Act program, Fox River/Green Bay Natural Resource Trustee Council and Great Lakes Restoration Initiative have awarded grants to help fund the project.